etheralpha/ethfud-com/README.md

 ## Creating A New Page

 1. In the `/claims` folder, create a new markdown file using the claim as the filename.
 For example, a page about a claim that Ethereum was premined would have a page titled `ethereum-premine.md`.
+  - A template can be found at `claims/_template.md`.
+  - An example file can be found at `claims/_example.md`.
 2. At the top of the page add the following "frontmatter".
 This is page metadata used when building the site.
   ```
   ---